-Broken Base: The fandom is generally grouped roughly based on which series brought you into the fandom, though this has died way down since Gundam's heyday in the early 2000s.
+The fandom is generally grouped roughly based on which series brought you into the fandom, though this has died way down since Gundam's heyday in the early 2000s.
 The original split was between UC purists and Wingers, with a smaller faction of Seedlings arising later.
 Gundam 00 was divisive due to its much more Super Robot-styled Gundams and the First Contact plot of the movie given that Absent Aliens has long been a hallmark of the franchise.
-The newest series, Gundam AGE, has caused some disagreements over its "kiddie" styling (to say nothing of the writing gaffes it suffered in its last two arcs).
+A later series, Mobile Suit Gundam AGE, has caused some disagreements over its "kiddie" styling (to say nothing of the writing gaffes it suffered in its last two arcs).

 Fanon: The fandom is quite good at creating it, given how many Alternate Continuity versions and contradictory source materials there are.

-Misaimed Fandom: Yes, the Federation has corrupt leaders.
-Yes, Zeon has many good, moral, people who serve it.
+Yes, the Federation has corrupt leaders.
+Yes, Zeon has many good, moral people who serve it.
 Yes, the Titans are bad.
-That being said, it's a little scary how many fans will knee-jerk a SIEG ZEON for a regime that murdered, not millions, but BILLIONS of people and continued to wipe out metropolitan centers every few years...
-FOR FREEDOM.
+That being said, it's a little scary how many fans will knee-jerk a SIEG ZEON for a regime that murdered billions of people and continued to wipe out metropolitan centers every few years "for freedom".

-Rooting for the Empire: For UC, Zeon has far more vocal fans than the Earth Federation.
+Rooting for the Empire: By the truckloads.
+For UC, Zeon has far more vocal fans than the Earth Federation.
 In CE, just mentioning it in reference to the Earth Alliance or ZAFT is likely to cause a Flame War over who was really the bad guy.
 Ditto, though to a lesser extent, for Mobile Suit Gundam 00.
-The same debate over whether Vagan or the Earth Federal Forces is worse in Gundam Age is getting ugly as well.
+The same debate over whether Vagan or the Earth Federal Forces is worse in Gundam AGE is getting ugly as well.
 The same goes through Gundam Iron-Blooded Orphans where you got Tekkadan vs. Gjallarhorn (particularly in Season 2) debate.

 True Art Is Angsty: Zeta Gundam, while having one of the bleakest endings in all Gundam, is generally considered to be one of the best of them all.
 Gundam 0080 is similarly dark, and similarly exalted.
 On the other hand, ∀ Gundam is also considered to be among the best, and it's arguably the happiest Gundam series.
-Ditto for Crossbone Gundam another series that avoids the Kill 'em All status Tomino is infamous for.
+Ditto for Mobile Suit Crossbone Gundam another series that avoids the Kill 'Em All status Tomino is infamous for.
 Incidentally, Tomino wrote Zeta, Turn A, and Crossbones.
 Gundam Build Fighters, which is orders of magnitude more lighthearted than anything else in the franchise, also got a very positive response.